You want a Lambo, as do we all, but where do you start?

 If you ever find yourself dreaming about the day when our numbers come up on the Lottery you have probably also browsed the online listings for your own My Car Heaven.
 But how do you go about it?

 Obviously there are several Lamborghini franchise showrooms and other specialist dealers dotted around the country but you’ll probably start online.
 Somewhat disappointingly, searching ‘Lamborghini For Sale’ brings up the same results as you’d get if you were searching for a ten year old Ford Focus: Autotrader, Gumtree, Motors and Parkers, with a few other dealer websites.
+Alternatively you could look to rent a Lamborghini, which is much more affordable.

 Maybe this isn’t so difficult after all.
 So how about eBay?
 On the day we tried it there were 145 Lamborginis for Sale on eBay!
 From £57,990 for a 2006 Gallardo V10 with 46,000 miles right up to £464,995 for a brand new Aventador SVJ Roadster with just delivery miles.
 (I wonder what the PayPal fees for that would be??!!)